Register via https://poc7nov.eventbrite.co.uk and via Facebook

-Why: For a marathon 12-hour hackathon to come up with innovative solutions to Edinburgh’s climate change challenges – taking place simultaneously with Climathons in major cities around the world
+12-hour hackathon to come up with innovative solutions to Edinburgh’s climate change challenges – took place simultaneously with Climathons in major cities around the world

 Food Sovereignty in the Circular Economy Challenge